latest nhpb_banner 1__compressed

 The program is for people from the community that are 60 years of age or older or that are married to someone that qualifies.
 They also need to have at least two functional limitations in activities of daily living.
 Lutheran Services trained drivers deliver frozen and chilled meals while making valuable daily health and safety checks on each recipient.

 Additional emergency assistance is coordinated too.
 This is often available for those that use the food pantry above.
-For those that qualify, Lutheran Services partners with partners to provide emergency rental and utility bill assistance to those in crisis.
+For those that qualify, Lutheran Services partners agencies in Phoenix, Tucson and other cities to provide emergency rental and utility bill assistance to those in crisis.

 The Alternative to Detention program is for youth.
 It was created to serve as an alternative to detention for community youth under the age of 17.
 Lutheran Services of the SW is heavily involved with Pima County Juvenile Court Center.
 Programs include Independent Living Skills (such as expressing feelings, problem solving, values, listening, communication, conflict management and teamwork), Tutoring/GED Study, Life Skills (money management, computer training, cooking, basic law), Community Restitution Work Component, and also Cognitive Skills Training as well as Pre-vocational and/or Vocation Instruction

-Luminaria will also offer Grocery shopping / errands, Transportation to appointments, Meal preparation, Medication reminders, Bathing / dressing / grooming, and Family respite.
+The Home Care service will also offer Grocery shopping / errands, Transportation to appointments, as well as Meal preparation.
+Seniors or the disabled will also get Medication reminders, as well as help with Bathing / dressing / grooming, and Family respite.
 It operates in Pinal, Maricopa, Gila, Pima, Santa Cruz, Greenlee, Graham and Cochise counties in Arizona.

 Not only will In-Home Care be available, but staff from Lutheran Services also offer training for Family Caregivers.
 Whether you are supporting an elderly or disabled family member, training is offered.